 Every June, as the Montreal International Jazz Festival approaches, I find myself thinking about Pat Metheny.
 I’m not a fan.
 It has nothing to do with Metheny’s immeasurable talent and skills; I just don’t care very much about his medium: jazz guitar.

-Back in 1989 I had not even heard of Pat Metheny until it was announced that he’d be headlining that year’s big open-air free megashow.
+Back in 1989 I had not even heard of Pat Metheny until it was announced that he’d be headlining the festival’s big open-air free megashow.
 Oh, the city lit up and was abuzz with Pat Metheny!
 Posters everywhere, articles in all the cultural tabloids and so on.
 Not a beer was raised in any bar before someone said “are you going to see Pat Metheny?”
 Not for weeks did friends and acquaintances meet on the street without beginning their salutations with “are you going to see Pat Metheny?”

 It was infectious.
 Overnight, half the city became rabid Pat Metheny fans despite the fact that many people had never heard his music.
 The sad truth was that – hardcore jazz geeks notwithstanding – most people knew nothing about Pat Metheny other than: